Trabuco Hills Lacrosse FAQ

 A. Pick up a stick.
 Everyday.
 Take a jog with a stick and a ball.
 Play catch with parents, sibling or neighbor — the catcher can use a baseball mitt!
 Go to a nearby elementary school and do “Wall ball” — the dreary but long-term rewarding chore of tossing the ball back and forth until it becomes natural Then, when you’re that good, you do it to improve you speed, skills and accuracy!

 Don’t forget any cardio workouts.
 That is a BIG field and stamina is critical when a player may be asked to many numerous sprints from end-to-end in a game.

 Q. How many players make the team?

 A. Plans are to have approximately 40 girls on two teams: Varsity and Junior Varsity.
-Decision on who makes what teams will be determined at tryouts in December.
+Decisions on who makes what teams will be determined at tryouts before December.